Fiusa21/eVisitenkarte/ReadME.md

 - DB errors: ensure `PG*` env vars match `app-db`.
 - CORS issues: update allowed origin in `backend/server.js` or align frontend port.
 - Port clashes: adjust host port mapping in `docker-compose.yml` and configs.
+- We ran into an issue where pgAdmin (if used) created a local instance on the same default port, which was then running on the local OS in the background.
+If that is the case you will be unable to connect to the database running inside of Docker. make sure to kill those processes or adapt the default ports.